Making Your Data Source BI-Ready: A Practical Guide

 8. Testing

-A Real Example: The Star Schema
+A Practical Example: The Star Schema

-Let me show you what this looks like in practice.
 Imagine a classic star schema for retail sales:

-dimProduct: Describes products (name, category, description, supplier)
+• dimProduct: Describes products (name, category, description, supplier)

 The Payoff